Bruin-Dev/Intelygenz/docs/INFRASTRUCTURE_AS_CODE.md

     - `0-create-bucket`: In this folder the terraform code is available to create a bucket for each environment and save information about the cluster, such as the SSH key to connect to the worker nodes of the EKS cluster that is going to be created.

+    - `1-eks-roles`: In this folder the terraform code is available to create different IAM roles to map with EKS users and assign specific permissions for each one, for this purpose, a [cli](../ci-utils/eks/iam-to-eks-roles/README.md) will be used later.

-    - `1-create-eks-cluster`: In this folder the terraform code is available to create the following resources
+    - `2-create-eks-cluster`: In this folder the terraform code is available to create the following resources

         - An [EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/clusters.html) to be able to deploy the different kre components designed for Kubernetes